Code1110/nodemcu-jsonserver/README.md

 # JsonServer Lua Module for NodeMCU ESP8266

 ## Overview
-This module aims to be a lightweight and easy to use http-server to for the ESP8266.
-If you need a fully fledged http-server, then use [nodemcu-httpserver](https://github.com/marcoskirsch/nodemcu-httpserver).
-It's original idea was to serve only JSON, but you can send any file with it. `Access-Control-Allow-Origin: *` is enabled, so you can use it in AJAX requests.
+This module aims to be a lightweight and easy to use http-server for the ESP8266.
+If you need a fully-fledged http-server, then use [nodemcu-httpserver](https://github.com/marcoskirsch/nodemcu-httpserver).
+It's original idea was to serve only JSON, but it can send any file. `Access-Control-Allow-Origin: *` is enabled, so it can be used in AJAX requests.

-## Prequisites
+## Prerequisites
-This module is dependent on the following [NodeMCU](https://github.com/nodemcu/nodemcu-firmware) modules:
+This module was tested with [NodeMCU](https://github.com/nodemcu/nodemcu-firmware) 2.1.0 and is dependent on the following modules:
 - net
 - sjson